All Episodes

 They're being rounded up.

-But I I can understand people getting the sense that there is uh um anti-Americanism in the uh in some of these protests, when you've got people saying uh this proves Los Angeles has always been ours, um, that can convey an us versus them uh mentality.
+When you've got people saying, this proves Los Angeles has always been ours, that can convey an us versus them mentality.

-And when you uh when you when you when you hear them say we're not gonna put up with this discriminatory treatment and so forth, they've got good role models, folks.
+And when you hear them say, we're not going to put up with this discriminatory treatment and so forth, they've got good role models, folks.

 They've got excellent role models.

-And now that Senator Kennedy wants to bestow upon the illegal immigrant population the title of the new modern civil rights movement.
+Now that Senator Kennedy wants to bestow upon the illegal immigrant population the title of the new modern civil rights movement, and you get an idea where this is headed.

-And the Democrats always recycle what they think are their glory years, like they're trying to recycle McGovernism now at Watergate and the Vietnam, all in the issues of Iraq, the war on terror, and uh the President Bush and his supposed scandal-ridden uh administration.
+And the Democrats always recycle what they think are their glory years, like they're trying to recycle McGovernism now at Watergate and Vietnam, all in the issues of Iraq, the war on terror, and President Bush and his supposed scandal-ridden administration.

 Christine, thanks for the phone call.